 Other firms offer products that are better constructed, a little bit quicker than WiFi 6, and have slicker implementations, but not for this cheap or even close to it.

-The ASUS RT-AX82U, a dual-band AX5400 class router with futuristic appearance and mesh capabilities, is a prime example.
+The ASUS RT-AX82U, a dual-band AX5400 class router with a futuristic appearance and mesh capabilities, is a prime example.
 Although this router is fantastic, it costs twice as much as the Honor Router 3.

 Many online dealers promote routers with lower specifications that are more expensive than the HONOR Router 3 and don’t even support mesh networks or 802.11ax modes.